Story Generation from Visual Inputs: Techniques, Related Tasks, and Challenges: Introduction

 \subsection{Scope and structure of the survey}

-We start by defining the core elements of a story: they are essential for understanding the structure and dynamics of a story and served as foundational components for the development of the early story generation systems.
+We start by defining the core elements of a story in Section~\ref{sec:the-elements-of-stories} as they are essential for understanding the structure and dynamics of a story.
 Section~\ref{sec:the-elements-of-stories} presents these elements and discusses their significance in storytelling.
 It also clarifies the distinctions between story, narrative, and plot, illustrating how a single story can be narrated in multiple ways to yield diverse experiences.

-We then explore the main datasets used in story generation, and the various metrics used to assess their performance.
+In Section~\ref{sec:benchmark-datasets-and-evaluation-metrics} we then explore the main datasets used in story generation, and the various metrics used to assess their performance.
 We address the limitations that current evaluation metrics face in such an open-ended task and discuss potential directions for future research in this regard.
-Section~\ref{sec:benchmark-datasets-and-evaluation-metrics} addresses these issues.

-Since they form the background for \gls{vsg} approaches, we also explore the methods for textual story generation: from the early rule-based systems to deep learning models.
-We focus on deep learning methodologies, especially transformer architectures and \glspl{llm}~\cite{bolanosDR15, ammanabrolu2019StoryRE}, due to their state-of-the-art performance.
-Section~\ref{sec:story-generation} presents these approaches and emphasizes their contributions and historical significance.

 The connection of \gls{vsg} with computer vision tasks such as \gls{vqa} and image/video captioning is also acknowledged, since they share core challenges, such as visual understanding and narrative generation.
 Thus, they have contributed with useful techniques to the field.
 Section~\ref{sec:from-nlp-to-computer-vision} explores this convergence between computer vision and \gls{nlp}.